pygfx/pylinalg/CONVENTIONS.md

 maintenance, documentation and testing.
 For example, a function to perform vector addition would be exactly equal to the `np.add` function, and as such, it is not necessary to add them to pylinalg.

-# Object oriented API conventions

-This API is for external use and for novice-users that want to perform linear algebra operations.

-The source for this API resides in the `pylinalg.obj` subpackagee.